 Highways England is hosting three live web chats, giving you the opportunity to ask any questions you may have regarding proposals for the A417.
-These take place on Wednesdays 28 November, 30 January and 27 February, all between 12.30-1.30pm.Join the webchats by clicking here
+These will take place on Wednesday 28 November, Wednesday 30 January and Wednesday 27 February, between 12.30-1.30pm.Join the webchats by clicking here

 Crickley Hill and the A417 road improvement scheme